Mantracare-Org/livekit/docs/inbound-testing.md

 ## Quick Test: Call Yourself (No Plivo Setup Needed)

-The fastest way to test inbound behavior — the system calls your phone and the agent treats it as an inbound call.
+The fastest way to test the inbound behavior — the system calls your phone and the agent treats it as an inbound call.

 ```bash
 curl -X POST http://localhost:8081/v1/test/inbound-call \